Binding and Loosing

 And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven.

 The topic of binding and loosing has for the most part been relegated to the arena of spiritual warfare, in particular, it used in reference to the binding of demons and the loosing of angels.
 At least this seems to be the usual practice in most Charismatic circles.
 However, we must ask ourselves one very important question.
 "Is this the intent and teaching of Jesus, as regards this issue of binding and loosing?"
-The short answer is No. We do not see Jesus or the disciples, at any time, binding demons but casting them out.
+The short answer is No, as well as the long answer.
+We do not see Jesus or the disciples, at any time, binding demons but casting them out.
 We also don't see them practicing loosing angels (unless you count Revelation).
 Let us look at this issue within the context which it was spoken and in which it was meant to be understood.

 The context of this statement by Jesus is His question to the disciples, "Who do you say that I, the son of man, am?".
 Peter's response, "I believe that you are the Christ, the Son of the Living God", was the revelation that was given to Peter, and in which Jesus said he was blessed.
 After giving to Simon the name of Peter (petros), he then makes the above statement.